 For personalization to work and to truly engage consumers in an authentic way – brands and retailers need to KNOW, not infer.
 Generalized segments, panel data from paid participants, and cookie tracking don’t deliver the individualized data about what’s important to the consumer and what will drive their buying behavior.

 So how can they KNOW?
-With geolocation data sourced from mobile devices, brands and retailers can get dynamic, anonymous, consumer behavioral data based on where consumers actually go and what they do in their daily lives.
+With geolocation data sourced from mobile devices, brands and retailers can get dynamic, pseudonymous, consumer behavioral data based on where consumers actually go and what they do in their daily lives.
 Using my own example, they’d be able to know—not guess – that I frequent Mexican restaurants, attend equestrian events, and go to my local community theater twice a month.
 Armed with these types of “real life” insights, wouldn’t you say that I’d be receptive to offers from a whole new set of brands?